 - 1 large egg + 1 egg yolk

-- 1/4 cup (60g) unsalted butter, melted and slightly cooled
+- 1/4 cup (56g) unsalted butter, melted and slightly cooled

-- 1/2 teaspoon salt
+- 1 teaspoon salt

-- 3 and 1/2 cups (455g) bread flour (spoon & leveled)
+- 3 and 1/2 cups (455g) bread flour (spooned & leveled)

-- 1/4 cup (60g) unsalted butter, very soft
+- 1/4 cup (56g) unsalted butter, very soft

 - 2 Tablespoons (42g) honey

-- With the stand mixer running on low speed, add the honey, egg, egg yolk, melted butter, salt, and 3 cups of flour.
+- With the stand mixer running on low speed, add the remaining honey, egg, egg yolk, melted butter, salt, and 3 cups of flour.
 Beat on low speed for 1 minute, then add remaining 1/2 cup of flour.
 Beat on low speed for 1 minute as it all combines.
-The dough should be thick, yet soft.
-And only slightly sticky.
+The dough should be thick, yet soft, and just slightly sticky.
 It should pull away from the sides of the bowl as it mixes.
 When it does, it is ready to knead.
-If, however, the dough is too sticky to handle– add more flour, 1 Tablespoon at a time.
+If, however, the dough is too sticky to handle, add more flour, 1 Tablespoon at a time.
 Make sure you do not add too much extra flour; you want a soft, slightly sticky dough.

 - Make the honey butter topping: While the rolls bake, mix the topping ingredients together to make a creamy honey butter.
-Remove the rolls from the oven when they are done and brush or spread a generous amount of honey butter onto each warm roll.
+Remove the rolls from the oven when they are done and spread a generous amount of honey butter onto each warm roll.
 Serve with any remaining honey butter.

 - Cover leftovers and keep in the refrigerator for up to 1 week or freeze for up to 3 months, then thaw overnight in the refrigerator.
 Warm up in a 300°F (149°C) oven for 10 minutes.